The Balmoral Hotel was a Single Room Occupancy hotel in the Downtown Eastside, located at 159 East Hastings Street.

 The City’s Chief Building Official determined that the building poses a risk of injury to the public and persons adjacent to the building in the event of a fire or similar incident.

 The Chief Building Official subsequently issued an order to the City requiring the demolition of the Balmoral Hotel due to numerous life and safety concerns arising from his review of these reports.

 City begins engagement process with community

 Neon blade street sign removed June 26 due to imminent safety concerns

 We are here

-Demotion completion and interim community services uses in place pending redevelopment
+Demolition and site civil works completion and interim community services uses in place, pending redevelopment